Cosmelon/bigrat.monster-event/README.txt

 all the region files are deleted and ignored, this is just a repo for the code

+Disclaimers:
+    - A lot of the code that I've written sucks really, really hard and hurts to look at, optimizing and cleaning up is in the works but I'm currently focused on functionality first
+    - the rng systems that I have made are absolutely terrible, a better alternative is in the works but low priority

 Some basic documentation I made while in class
     - 4 player teams + Admin & Spectator